Network Function Virtualization in Cloud Computing: Reshaping Modern Networks

 Internet of Things (IoT)

-NFV is used in IoT networks to provide services such as network slicing, edge computing, and security.
-By using virtualized network functions, IoT service providers can optimize network performance, reduce latency, and enhance security.
+NFV in IoT networks provides services such as network slicing, edge computing, and security.
+By using Network Function Virtualization in IoT, service providers can optimize network performance, reduce latency, and enhance security.

 Challenges of Network Function Virtualization